Aloha, party people — hele mei hoohiwahiwa! Break out the leis and grass skirts because it's hula time.

 A luau is a festive Hawaiian and Polynesian celebration filled with delicious food and lively music.
 Hosting a luau party at home takes a little attention to detail.
 But with the right touches — everything from attire to food to decor, you'll be all set.

-The Luau party dress code is, naturally, island gear: Hawaiian printed shirts, board shorts, a mu'umu'u, or a grass skirt -- anything that says "hang loose" is sure to be stylin'.
+The luau party dress code is, naturally, island gear: colorful printed shirts, board shorts, a mu'umu'u, or a grass skirt — anything that says "hang loose" is sure to be in-style.

-- Leis: fake is fun, or splurge on the real things.
+- Leis: fake are fun, or splurge on real ones.

-- Pineapples & coconuts: double as food & decor!
+- Pineapples & coconuts: double as food and decor.

-- Macadamia nuts: eat 'em or bake into cookies.
+- Macadamia nuts: serve them as is, or bake into cookies.

 - Tiki torches: best after sundown.